notwa/mm/README.md

 # Majora's Mask

-for brevity, all addresses written here are given for the original US version. refer to the spreadsheet or Lua tables for their equivalents in other versions.
+for brevity, all addresses written here are given for the original US version. refer to the spreadsheets or Lua tables for their equivalent in other versions.

 ## spreadsheets

-i put together some sheets to dump data in. some of them can be used to predict the result of glitches.
+some sheets have been put together to dump data in. some of them can be used to predict the result of glitches.

+* [Event Flags][eventflags]
+  are being documented here.

 * [Memory Addresses][gs_addrs]
   updates more frequently than [MM addrs.lua.][noice]